 The RTX 2080 Ti churned out a very impressive 8047, which is significantly higher than both the 1080 Ti and 1080 benchmark scores of 6646 and 5080 respectively.
 The RTX 2080 Ti is easily the most powerful graphics card that I’ve ever tested.

 The RTX 2080 Ti is the most powerful graphics card I’ve ever tested – the benchmark scores prove that.
 The extra £430 that you need to spend on the RTX 2080 Ti over the GTX 1080 Ti gives you a 25% frame boost on average.

 This means that, while Nvidia’s previous Pascal generation of GPUs often struggled to run 4K games with maxed out graphic settings at 60fps, the RTX 2080 Ti hits that mark in all the games I tested bar Ghost Recon: Wildlands.
 If you want the smoothest possible experience while playing games in Ultra HD, then then RTX 2080 Ti is the card to go for.

-However, if you intend on sticking to HD gaming then buying a RTX 2080 Ti is overkill.
+However, if you intend on sticking to HD gaming then buying a RTX 2080 Ti is overkill – well, unless you’re playing games with ray tracing activated.
 The difference between the RTX 2080 Ti and GTX 1080 Ti’s performance when the resolution is set to 1920 x 1080 is barely noticeable.
 The older, cheaper, still on sale, GTX 1060 and GTX 1050 Ti also play most games at this resolution.